apache/mxnet/example/extensions/lib_subgraph/README.md

 ```

 For the Gluon API, hybridization is needed, so calling `optimize_for` on a non-hybridized block will hybridize it.
-If the users need to pass some hybridization parameters, they can either call `hybridize` explicitedly, or directly pass the arguments to `optimize_for`.
+If the users need to pass some hybridization parameters, they can either call `hybridize` explicitly, or directly pass the arguments to `optimize_for`.

 This:
 ```python